n3l5/irFARTpull/README.md

 When done collecting the artifacts, it will 7zip the data and yank the info off the box for off-line analysis.

 NOTEs:
-- All testing done on PowerShell v4
+- All testing done on PowerShell v4+
-- Requires RawCopy64.exe for the extraction of "in use" files.
+- Requires RawCopy.exe (x32) & RawCopy64.exe for the extraction of "in use" files.
+Version: RawCopy v1.0.0.15 (latest as of writing)
-- Requires ExtractUsnJrnl for the extraction of
+- Requires ExtractUsnJrnl for the extraction of the NTFS change journal ($UsnJrnl)
 - Autorunsc - Command line version of Autoruns; shows the programs configure to run during login, system bootup, and application plug-ins.
 - Requires 7za.exe (7zip cmd line) for compression w/ password protection